useblocks/sphinx-needs/docs/index.rst

         Sphinx-Needs
         ^^^^^^^^^^^^
-        Base extension, which provides all of its functionality under the MIT license for free.
+        Create, update, link, filter and present need objects like Requirements, Specifications, Bugs and many more.

-        Create, update, link, filter and present need objects like Requirements, Specifications, Bugs and much more.
+        The base extension provides all of its functionality under the MIT license for free.
         +++

         .. button-link:: https://sphinxcontrib-needs.readthedocs.io/en/latest/